 Different gyms exist for different needs.
 Big box gyms are the most popular because they give you access to a wide range of equipment and are usually open around the clock.
 These establishments also let you work out independently and extend optional support for an extra fee.
 Their hybrid variants offer group exercise classes for yogis, Pilates enthusiasts, and other fitness modalities.

-Council gyms provide facilities for various weight-losing recreational activities — like swimming, basketball, badminton, and the increasingly popular pickleball.
+Council gyms provide facilities for various calorie-burning recreational activities — like swimming, basketball, badminton, and the increasingly popular pickleball.
 Also called recreational centres, they’re less intimidating than big box gyms and can offer a little more anonymity and a more diverse demographic, usually to their accessible price point.

 Group fitness studios emphasise socialisation for people who need a supportive community to keep them motivated and accountable.
 With many group exercise classes incorporating partner challenges and using the shared experience of exertion to foster connection, this type of training environment can be overwhelming for the introvert.